Adelaide Thinkers in Residence

 Between 2003 and 2013 the program resulted in more than $200 million of investment in new programs and infrastructure, both in South Australia and across the nation.
 The Australian Government provided around half of this investment.

 The program brings new ideas into the state and translates them into practical solutions to improve the lives of the people who live in South Australia.
 The Thinkers methodology relies upon the relevance of the issue at hand, the calibre of the visiting expert (known as the Thinker), and the leadership of the public, community, university and private sector partners who invest in the residency and commit to supporting the implementation of the recommendations.

 The Thinkers in Residence program helped guide the State’s response to some of the most important issues of the last decade including health, education, water, climate change, manufacturing, transport and road safety.

 In 2016 the Thinkers in Residence Program formally transitioned to the Don Dunstan Foundation.
-The next residency, commencing in 2017 will focus on Social Capital.
+Some of the changes we made to the program were:

-During the residency the Thinker releases a report or a series of reports with recommendations based on what they
+After the completion of the residency the Thinker releases a report with recommendations based on what they have learned.